SBrinkworth/SBrinkworth.github.io/README.md

-# SBrinkworth.github.io
+# noServerProject
-My Portfolio Website
+The noServer Project for  devMountain